PlanB-Network/bitcoin-educational-content/docs/50-planb-tags.md

 13. lightning: everything that is about Lightining Network
 14. decentralization: aspects referring to one of Bitcoin's most important feature
 15. smart-contracts: regarding a self-executing contract with the terms of the agreement directly written into code
-16. DIY: do it yourself, stands for everything you can build on your own, with some raw material
+16. DIY: do it yourself, stands for every hardware porject you can build on your own, with some raw material
 17. node: every software agent that validates and relays information, contributing to the functionality of that specific network
 18. backup: explore ways how to improve redundacy of secret keys storage
 19. guides: step-to-step explanation to do something
 20. use-case: openly and directly addressing specific use cases for something
 21. user-friendly: when a topic shows content with the goal of being easily understandable by beginner and intermediate bitcoiners
-22. historical: content telling about historical bitcoin facts and data
+22. historical: content telling about historical bitcoin facts and data.
+It may also be intended for both general and economic history when dealing with Bitcoin's origin
 23. scalability: topics regarding difficulty to scale one of bitcoin-related networks
 24. protocols: whenever topics regard separate sets of rules, where each one governs how participants interact and maintain consensus
 25. layers: different protocols can lay on different levels between each other and versus Bitcoin mainnet